lhcb/first-analysis-steps/openstack-setup.md

 ```
 (NB: The final line here is potentially unsafe but it's needed on CENTOS7 and the ABI hasn't changed much so this is OK for the 99% of use cases I've come across)

-TODO:
-I still haven't worked out how to setup write permissions to EOS yet from a WN this is likely due to needing to do something with a kerberos token.

 #### Setting up missing packages